dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-1/index.md

 ```

 This includes our `board.rs` file into our codebase and we can watch the rust-analyzer errors flooding in.
-The compiler reminds us that everything by default in rust is private and has to be explicitly made public.
+The compiler reminds us that everything by default in Rust is private and has to be explicitly made public.
 So let's throw in some [`pub`](https://doc.rust-lang.org/std/keyword.pub.html) keywords where we need them:

 ```rust {data-file="main.rs", data-fold="['16-68']", hl_lines=["7-9", "11-14"]}